vachau/polybar-spotify-controls/README.md

 # polybar-spotify-controls

-This is a module that shows the current song playing and its primary artist on Spotify, with a Spotify-green underline, for people that don't want to set up mpd.
-If Spotify is not active, nothing is shown.
-If the song name is longer than `trunclen` characers (default 25), it is truncated and `...` is appended.
-If the song is truncated and contains a single opening parenthesis, the closing paranethsis is appended as well.
+A Polybar module for displaying Spotify playback information in a customizable format, such as showing the currently playing song, playing/paused status, or song artist.

-This fork adds playback controls, which can be bound to mouse click actions.
+This fork adds playback controls which are intended to be bound to mouse click actions.

+[![sample screenshot](https://i.imgur.com/kEluTSq.png)](https://i.imgur.com/kEluTSq.png)

-### Dependencies
+## Dependencies
 - Python (2.x or 3.x)
-- Python `dbus` module
+- `dbus-python`

-[![sample screenshot](https://i.imgur.com/kEluTSq.png)](https://i.imgur.com/kEluTSq.png)

-### Settings
+## Configuration
 ``` ini
 [module/spotify]
 type = custom/script